We all want to feel safe at home.

 This may be an obvious one, but it’s always better to be safe than sorry.
 Even if (in the very likeliest possibility) it is someone you know and expect, never hesitate to confirm their presence through your house door’s peephole.

-Be sure to keep your home security system’s wireless keychain with you if or when there’s a complete stranger at your door and you need immediate help.
+Be sure to keep your home security system’s wireless key chain with you if or when there’s a complete stranger at your door and you need immediate help.

-You can check out some of our top picks for digital doorbells here: Top 5 Peephole Door Cameras to Consider.
+You can check out some of our top picks for digital doorbells here: Top Peephole Door Cameras to Consider.

-Keep your Blinds and Drapes Shut
+5) Keep Your Blinds And Drapes Shut

 Whether you’ve gone on a holiday, fishing or even grocery shopping, leaving a note behind opens up the possibility for theft without you knowing about it.
 Therefore, it would be for the better not to leave behind any notes.

 These days, keeping your valuables inside your room’s lockbox even after you leave for work, vacation or a family/friend visit is too risky.
 That’s why we highly recommend that you keep all of your belongings like lifetime savings, jewelry and other items in a safe or safety deposit box.
-Other than that, arm your house with its home security system to ensure your house, pets and other items are safe.

-Always Keep your Garage Door Closed
+8) Always Keep Your Garage Door Closed

-Since your garage leads directly into your home, it is imperative that you keep it closed at all times, especially when you’re at home.
+Since your garage leads directly into your home, it is imperative that you keep it closed at all times, even when you’re at home.
 An overhead garage door contact is an additional security measure that you can use.

-Keep Sliding Glass Doors Secured
+9) Keep Sliding Glass Doors Secured

 Use a pipe or a metal bar and set it in the middle bottom track of your glass patio door slide.
 Ensure that the length of the pipe or the bar is the same length as the track.
 Additional security measures include installing a glass break sensor, which alerts when or if your glass door or windows have been shattered.